mplatzer/BTYDplus/README.md

 * NBD - EHRENBERG, ASC.
 "The Pattern of Consumer Purchases."
 Quantitative techniques in marketing analysis: text and readings (1962): 355.

 * Gamma/Gompertz/NBD - Bemmaor, Albert C., and Nicolas Glady.
-"Modeling Purchasing Behavior with Sudden “Death”: A Flexible Customer Lifetime Model."
+"Modeling Purchasing Behavior with Sudden Death: A Flexible Customer Lifetime Model."
 Management Science 58.5 (2012): 1012-1021.

 * BG/NBD - Fader, Peter S., Bruce GS Hardie, and Ka Lok Lee.
 "Counting Your Customers the Easy Way: An Alternative to the Pareto/NBD Model."
 Marketing Science 24.2 (2005): 275-284.